wilsontelab/agFree-docs/docs/22_sample-analysis/11_ONT-basecalling.md

 that benefits from the knowledge that ligFree reads should fuse adapters to blunt RE half-sites.

-Use the following command directly, or call it using the [ONT job file templates](44_job-file-templates/ONT).
+Use the following command directly, or call it using the {% include templates.html type="ONT" %}.

 ```sh
 af basecall ONT --help